yugr/rust-slides/plan.md

 In this talk we
   - identify performance weak spots of Rust
+  - check how bad they are in practice
   - propose countermeasures / performance best practices (?)

 # Target conference